BadrChoubai/docker-kubernetes-notes/Docker/deploying-containers/README.md

 1. Bind Mounts shouldn't be used in production
 2. Containerized apps might need to include a build step
 3. Multi-Container projects might need to be split across multiple hosts / remote machines (regionality)
 4. Trade-offs between control and responsibility

 ## Deployment Process and Solutions

-This lesson will cover a few deployment approaches:
+This project covers a few deployment approaches:

 1. Install Docker on a remote host
-    - Push and Pull our desrired docker image
-    - Run container based on image on remote host
+2. Using a managed service: AWS Elastic Container Service